 - Students will receive quality instruction on all grade-level standards, learning the district’s Academic Knowledge and Skills (AKS) curriculum.

 - Instruction and support will be provided by teachers and staff from the student’s local school.

 - If synchronous learning opportunities are provided, they will occur during the school day.

 - Students will access assignments through eCLASS C&I course pages, but teachers also may use digital resources such as Google Classroom, SAFARI Montage, etc.

 - Schools will provide specific information to support students and parents around digital learning processes and protocols.
 Check your school webpages and/or newsletters for more information.

 - Additional student and parent support resources will be available on the district web page and in the student portal.

-- The updated GCPS Parent Portal, rolling out in August, will make it easier for parents to see assignments, including missing ones.
-It also will allow parents to access student information, including gradebook data, discipline, report cards, transcripts, calendars, and more.
+- The updated GCPS Parent Portal makes it easier for parents to see assignments, including missing ones.
+It also allows parents to access student information, including gradebook data, discipline, report cards, transcripts, calendars, and more.

 How will students take tests and be assessed?

 Assessments play an important role in the teaching and learning process.
 Teachers are learning new ways to informally and formally assess student learning digitally.
-These opportunities help teachers gauge a students’ mastery of the AKS and helps teachers design a response to each student’s learning.
-Student participation in these assessments and assignments is key in helping teachers help students.
-Students will be expected to complete these tasks truthfully and while following teacher guidelines for use of resources.
+These opportunities help teachers gauge a students’ mastery of the AKS and help teachers design a response to each student’s learning.
+Student participation in these assessments and assignments is key to helping teachers help students.
+Students will be expected to complete these tasks truthfully and while following teacher guidelines for the use of resources.